 Is Punta Cana authentic?

 One reason why I started Punta Cana Travel Blog is to show you the real and authentic Dominican Republic because many people just stay in their all-inclusive resort and are raving about how amazing the Dominican Republic is.
-Well, that is as if you are just visiting Las Vegas and are being stunned about the national parks of the United States.
+Well, that is wrong as if you would say you have been to Los Angeles and love the beauty of California.

 Of course, you can do great excursions and visit Isla Saona, Los Haitises National Park, Salto de la Jalda, Montaña Redonda or other unique and gorgeous natural sights – it will be mind-blowing and gives you a perfect start into the diversity the Dominican Republic has to offer.